0xbenc/bash-zoo/README.md

 ## Installation and Usage

-This project supports Debian-like Linux and macOS with different capabilities:
+This project supports Debian-like Linux and macOS with different capabilities.
+The wizard uses a small registry (`installers/registry.tsv`) to decide which scripts appear on each OS and whether they need package installs or are alias-only:

-- Debian/Ubuntu/Pop: All scripts are available.
-Dependencies install via `apt`.
+- Debian/Ubuntu/Pop: `mfa`, `share`, `uuid` install dependencies via `apt`; `zapp`, `zapper` are alias-only (no installers).
-- macOS: Only `mfa` is available.
-Homebrew must be installed first.
+- macOS: Only `mfa` is offered; it installs dependencies via Homebrew. `zapp` and `zapper` are not shown on macOS.
 - Other platforms: No installers or options are offered.

 Follow these steps to clone the repository, grant execution permissions, and run the installer: